Lasata

-Lasata is an estate in East Hampton, New York, designed by New York architect Arthur C. Jackson, that was the childhood summer home of a future First Lady of the United States Jacqueline Kennedy Onassis until she was about 12.
+Lasata is an estate in East Hampton, New York, United States, designed by New York architect Arthur C. Jackson.

+It was the childhood summer home of future First Lady of the United States Jacqueline Kennedy Onassis until she was about age twelve.

 Description

-The two-story, gray-stucco mansion (also known as the George Schurman house) at 121 Further Lane was built in 1917 on 12 acre two blocks from the Atlantic Ocean and three blocks from the Maidstone Club.
+The two-story, gray-stucco mansion (also known as the George Schurman house) at 121 Further Lane was built in 1917 on 12 acre, two blocks from the Atlantic Ocean and three blocks from the Maidstone Club.

 Included on the grounds was a stable for 8 acre, tack room, jumping ring and paddock, extensive vegetable gardens, a grape arbor and Maude Bouvier's "Italian garden," edged with boxwood and dotted with classical statues.

 History

-The house belonged to Jacqueline Kennedy Onassis's paternal grandparents John Vernou Bouvier Jr. (referred to as "the Major") and Maude Sergeant Bouvier.
-The Bouviers' first summer residence in East Hampton was a simple house called Wildmoor, on Apaquogue Road in Georgica, which the Major bought about 1910.
-In 1925 the Major's wife, Maude Sergeant (whose family line traces back to the Kent, England, origins of East Hampton) bought the house.
-In 1926 the Bouviers joined the Maidstone Club.
+The house belonged to Jacqueline Kennedy Onassis's paternal grandparents, John Vernou Bouvier Jr. (referred to as "the Major") and Maude Sergeant Bouvier.
+The Bouviers' first summer residence in East Hampton was a simple house called Wildmoor, on Apaquogue Road in the Georgica neighborhood, which the Major bought about 1910.
+In 1925, the Major's wife, Maude Sergeant bought the house.
 The Major bought the house from his wife in 1935 after inheriting money from his uncle Michel Charles "M. C." Bouvier.
 The Bouviers said "Lasata" was a Native American name for "place of peace."

-Jackie's father John Vernou Bouvier III married Janet Norton Lee at St. Philomena's Catholic Church (later called Most Holy Trinity Catholic Church) in East Hampton on July 7, 1928.
+Jackie's father, John Vernou Bouvier III, married Janet Norton Lee at St. Philomena's Catholic Church (later called Most Holy Trinity Catholic Church) in East Hampton on July 7, 1928.
 They stayed at Lasata and also rented nearby.
 Jackie was born on July 28, 1929, at Southampton Hospital in Southampton, New York.

 Jackie was to be an accomplished horse rider during her stays at Lasata and her favorite horse was Danceuse.
 The New York Times wrote in 1940 following a competition at Madison Square Garden:

 Jacqueline Bouvier, an eleven-year-old equestrienne from East Hampton, Long Island, scored a double victory in the horsemanship competition.
 Miss Bouvier achieved a rare distinction.
 The occasions are few when a young rider wins both contests in the same show.

-At age 10, Jackie wrote, of her time at Lasata:
+At age ten, Jackie wrote, of her time at Lasata: